sarkarbikram90/Synthetic-Data-Generator/README.md

 The **Synthetic Data Generator** is a comprehensive web application built with Streamlit that enables users to generate realistic, high-quality synthetic data for testing, development, analytics, and research purposes.
 With an intuitive interface and powerful generation capabilities, it supports multiple data types and export formats.

+🌍 Why Synthetic Data is Critical in Today's World
+In our increasingly data-driven society, organizations face unprecedented challenges around data access, privacy, and compliance. **Synthetic data** has emerged as a transformative solution that addresses these modern challenges while accelerating innovation.

 ### 🎯 Why Synthetic Data?

 - **Privacy Protection**: No real customer data at risk